HandBrake/HandBrake-docs/source/docs/en/latest/technical/system-requirements.markdown

 ### Mac

-- Processor: Intel Core 2 Duo or better
+- Processor: Intel Core i3 or better
-  - 32-bit Intel Macs (2007 and earlier) cannot run recent 64-bit HandBrake releases
-  - 2010 models and newer are recommended, as older Macs are often quite slow for processing video
+  - 2012 models and newer are recommended as older Macs are often quite slow for processing video
 - Free Memory:
   - 512 MB for transcoding standard definition video
   - 1.5 GB for transcoding high definition video
   - 4 GB or more for transcoding 4K video
 - Screen Resolution: 1024x768 or better
 - System Storage:
-  - 50 MB for the HandBrake app
+  - 100 MB for the HandBrake app
   - 2 GB or more recommended for processing and storing your new videos

 <!-- /.system-macos -->